frikky/mongodocker/README.md

 All of these will clear the entire database.

 # Done from todo
-* Add logic for IP
+* Add logic for IP, URL and HASH
-* Make search work better (faster)
 * Make proper category lookup work.
+* Make search work more dynamic (Can continue this)
+* Make config file work properly.

 # Todo?
-* Add logic for URL and HASH (Dupe IP for now)
-* Apparently I some stuff was killed in the process of creating new ones.
-ITS A FEATURE
 * Add logging
 * Make it able to automatically add data to the DB.
 On demand load or timebased? - Starting with on demand - Almost done - needs to use a refreshtime or similar.
 * Add extensions management and script management for parsing of external sources.
 Most likely their own config files.
 * Better iterator to see if items already exist.
 Loop before > while.
 Will need to remake some functions.

 *** When above is done
-* Filter what data to return.
+* Filter what data to return (json > bson).
 * Add docker configuration for the flask server, and remove for mongodb.
 Only used now for fast cleanups.
 * Start using API tokens both in the database and the flask server.
 Not a rush as it's ran locally per now.
 * Try hosted solution - Proper HTTPS config and MongoDB security